-Only the rechargeable NiMH batteries can be recharged.
-You MUST use the charging device provided with this radio.
-Do not substitute any other type of charging adapter.
+Only the rechargeable LiON battery pack can be recharged.
+You MUST use one of the charging devices provided with this radio.
+Do not substitute any other type of charging adapter or charger base for this radio.
 Battery damage, fire or explosion may result.
-It is equally important to prevent the NiMH batteries from freezing to obtain best performance from them.
+It is equally important to prevent the lithium-ion (LiON) battery pack from freezing to obtain best performance from the battery pack.